Any form of focused, group discussion - either in person or digitally (using

 Susan has been a qualitative research consultant for more than 20 years.
 Before moving to Boulder, Colorado, Susan was a fixture in the Chicago qualitative research community.
 She spent 2 years in international qualitative with Millward Brown, more than 10 years as a Vice President with Doyle Research Associates, and several years as a Research Director with Hall & Partners, before becoming an independent consultant.
 Susan founded Sweet Insight Group in 2012.

 Susan is an active member of the QRCA and AQR and regularly volunteers for both.
-She served two terms on the QRCA's Board of Directors, was speaker selection co-chair for the QRCA-AQR Worldwide Qualitative Conferences in Rome (2012), Budapest (2014) and Vienna (2016).
+She served two terms on the QRCA's Board of Directors, was speaker selection co-chair for the QRCA-AQR Worldwide Qualitative Conferences in Rome (2012), Budapest (2014) and Vienna (2016) and co-chaired the 2018 conference in Valencia, Spain.
 She has presented at local, national and international conferences, and has guest lectured to MBA students.
-Susan is co-chairing the next Worldwide Conference on Qualitative, to be held in Valencia, Spain, in May 2018.
+She serves as a mentor through WIRe (Women in Research).